Yacht Design School's

 Do students ever get work in the field before completing the course?

 Actually it is, and probably always will be, most common for students to get work in the field long before completing the course.
-In fact the demand for our students has recently gotten extreme enough that some students are actually being hired on the basis that they have the knowledge to do at least something the firm needs on the assumption that they need to get them before someone else does and then push them to complete the course.
-It is also possible that a student may get a design commission before completing the course.
+In fact the demand for our students has sometimes gotten extreme enough that some students are actually being hired on the basis that they have the knowledge to do at least something the firm needs on the assumption that they need to get them before someone else does and then push them to complete the course.
+It is also possible, and often happens, that a student may get a design commission before completing the course.
 We don't actually encourage this but the student who gets one may use it in the course and get extra help from us at no charge.
-Of course we have a number of students who are already practicing naval architects before they even start the course.
+Of course we have a number of students who are already practicing naval architects before they even start the course, but wish to acquire more advanced knowledge.
 Back to top.

 How easy is it to get work in the field and eventually run my own business?